alexeibex/alexeibex.github.io/constitutionallaw.md

   - Cultivation of marijuana when taken into the aggregate affect of economy.
     - Whether for recreational or medicinal purposes
   - Primary purpose of statute is to "control" "supply" of marijuana/drugs
+- The regulation is squarely within Congress' commerce power because production of the commodity meant for home consumption, be it wheat or marijuana, has a substantial effect on supply and demand in the national market for that commodity.
 - Regulation of a "market" falls under pervue of economic activity
   - Liberal Support on decision of Federal Power
 - Scalia Conccuring
   - Possesion != to commerce and cannot be used to aggregate
   - Power to regulate drugs stems from necessary & proper clause
 - O'Connor Dissent
+  - Carving out small subset of the market has no aggregate effect on the total market.
+    - Sickly marijuana growers are such a small subset of market it should be negligible.
   - State experimentation should be encouraged
   - Not economic activity
   - Even assuming economic activity, no evidence of own personal use of medical marijuana affects national commerce.

+#### Commerce Clause Review Leading up to the Affordable Care Act
+- Economic v.
+Noneconomic activity
+- General v.
+Specific Congressional Schemes.
+- States as "labratories of experiment"
+- State efforts to leagalize federal crimes
+- Federal protection for endangered species
+- The commerce power and the Affordable Care Act

 #### Case: *[National Federation of Independent Business v.
 Sebelius](Link)*
 - Commerce Clause and The Affordable Care Act (Individual Mandate)
+- Mandate was unconstitutional under the Necessary and Proper
+  - Failed Proper
+- Case then examined under the Commerce Clause

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> Patient Protection and Affordable Care Act of 2010's individual mandate provision, 26 U.S.C.S. § 5000A, requiring health insurance, was a valid tax under U.S. Const. art.
 I, § 8, cl.
 1. 42 U.S.C.S. § 1396c could not constitutionally be applied to withdraw existing Medicaid funds from states that did not comply with extended coverage requirements.</li>
     <li><b>Facts:</b> Plaintiffs challenged the individual mandate provision of 26 U.S.C.S. § 5000A, which imposed a “shared responsibility payment” on individuals who failed to maintain health insurance.
 The Court declined to uphold the individual mandate under the Commerce Clause, U.S. Const. art.
 I, § 8, cl.
 3, or the Necessary and Proper Clause, U.S. Const. art.
 I, § 8, cl.
 18. However, it ruled that the mandate was a valid exercise of the taxing power under U.S. Const. art.
 I, § 8, cl.
 1. Factors such as the manner of collection indicated that the payment was a tax rather than a penalty.
-Plaintiffs appealed, also challenging the Act's Medicaid expansion provisions.</li>
+Plaintiffs appealed, also challenging the Act's Medicaid expansion provisions. ∆ Governemnt contends the failure to purchase insurance has a substantial and deleterious effect on interstate commerce by creating a cost shifting problem. </li>
     <li><b>Issue:</b> Can Medical Assistance Programs be constitutionally applied to withdraw existing Medicaid funds?</li>
     <li><b>Rule:</b></li>
     <li><b>Conclusion:</b> n a split decision, the Court held that 42 U.S.C.S. § 1396c could not constitutionally be applied to withdraw existing Medicaid funds from a state for failure to comply with the expanded coverage requirements.
+Under the commerce clause, The power to regulate commerce presupposes the existence of commercial activity to be regulated.
 The remedy was to bar the federal government from imposing such a sanction, without striking down other portions of the Act.</li>
     <li><b>Notes/Concepts:</b></li>
   </ul>

 </details>

 - <span style="color:red">**Class Discussion**</span>
+- Requiring people to "buy" or "do commerce" cannot be regulated under the commerce clause
+  - Activity v.
+NonActivity
+  - Congress can regulate **mandated** activity (Gibbons v.
+Ogden)
+- Congress cannot make a law to eat health foods and then charge the people who don't eat the brocolli.
+- 1/6th of the economy to be regulated by the individual mandate
+  - Gora: Per Se = Commerce
+  - Regulating one thing v. an entire problem/issue
+- **2012 - Present: Court looking for ways to limit the Commerce power**

+#### Shift in legal consensus leading up to NFIB
+- Barnett - Activity v.
+Inactivity theory

 ## The Tenth Amendment as an External Constraint on the Federal Commerce Power
-- Court develoing *external* restraints on the commerce power rooted in two textual sources
+- Court developing *external* restraints on the commerce power rooted in two textual sources
-  1. The 10th Amendment
+  1. Commerce power v.
+The 10th Amendment
-    - "The Powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.""
+    - "The Powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

-  2. The 11th Amendment
+  2. Commerce power v.
+The 11th Amendment
     - "The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosectued against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State"
 - Does it matter?
   - At the end of the day court must determine whether any challenged provision **oversteps the boundry between federal and state authority.**

-#### The Rise and Fall of State Autonomy from federal regulation
+#### The Rise and Fall of State Autonomy From Federal Regulation
 - Must be *some* outer limits on federal power to interfere with the core functions implict in state sovereignty.

 #### Case: *[Coyle v.
 Oklahoma](Link)*